KryptonMC/Krypton/README.md

 - The project's dependencies, each and every one helping to make our lives as developers easier.
 - [JProfiler](https://www.ej-technologies.com/products/jprofiler/overview.html), for being kind enough to grant us an open-source license for their profiler, helping to ensure that Krypton can perform well in production environments.
+- [Arcmutate](https://www.arcmutate.com/), for being kind enough to grant us an open-source license for their Kotlin extensions to the PIT mutation testing software that we use to ensure that test coverage is at an acceptable level, helping to ensure the stability of Krypton.